 - Step 8 STORE: Store.
 Refrigerate and consumed within 6 months.

 Chop cabbage into squares.
 Rub salt into cabbage.
 Set aside for 1 hour.
-Blend seasoning paste: 1 onion + 1 bulb garlic + thumb-size ginger + fish sauce + 3 tbsp anchovies (ikan bilis) + 2 tsp sugar.
+Blend seasoning paste: 1 onion + 1 bulb garlic + thumb-size ginger + pear + anchovy + fish sauce + 3 tbsp shrimp + 2 tsp sugar.
 Pour into mixing bowl + add 1/2 cup chili flakes.
 Set aside to let the flavours combine.
 Rinse cabbage and drain in colander.
 Mix : cabbage + seasoning paste + spring onions.
 Pack in jars.
 Leave for 24 hours.
 Keep in fridge.

-- Cut cabbage in squares so that it’s easy to eat.
-In Korea, it is call Mat Kimchi.
+- Cut cabbage in squares so that it's easy to eat.
+In Korean, it is call Mat Kimchi (pre-sliced).

 - Use a salad spinner to speed things up You can drain the cabbage in a colander.
 That takes about 20 minutes.
 Sometimes, when I don't have that patience, so I'll just dry it quickly with a salad spinner.

-- Buy Korean Chili Powder (Gochugaru) from Korean Mart or perhaps online.
-I got my chili powder from a Korean Mart (Freshan) in 163 Retail Park at Mont Kiara.
-It’s RM 18.80 for a packet (500g).
+- Buy Korean Chili Powder (Gochugaru) from Korean Mart I got my chili powder from a Korean Mart (Freshan) in 163 Retail Park at Mont Kiara.
+It's RM 18.80 for a packet (500g).
+Find a Korean Mart near you or buy it online.

 - Store in glass jars Reuse empty jam jars.
 If you don't have any, get them at Daiso or IKEA